maciejg-git/litewind-alpine-documentation/documentation/notify.md

 ### Pause timers on hover

-By default hovering over container pauses all timers and restarts them after pointer leaves element.
+By default, hovering over the container pauses all timers and restarts them when the pointer leaves the element.

 ### Stacked notifications

-You can turn notification list into stacked notifications by adding `absolute` class to `li` element.
-To add a stacking effect `style` binding is used with a `transform` property.
+You can turn notification list into stacked notifications by adding `absolute` class to the `li` element.
+To add a stacking effect `style` binding with a `transform` property is used.

 {% render "example.liquid" example: "examples/notify-stacked.html", tabs: examples.notifyStacked %}